pycampers/method_call_dispatcher/README.md

 ## Errors

-Any errors that occur in native code tend instantly crash the app.
+Any errors that occur in native code tend to instantly crash the app.
-Handing, and sending them back to flutter is a real challenge.
+Sending them back to flutter can be a real PITA.

-No worries though!
 This module does everything in its power to prevent such mishaps.

 ```kotlin